Posted on Jan. 14th, 2019 | By Hailey, WayKen Marketing Manager

 CNC machining is a reductive manufacturing process for prototype parts for use in product development.
 The whole production line is computerized and run by programmable engines that are used to manufacture metal or plastics parts by removing material using automated milling or grinding.

-The two technologies are crucial in medical prototype, the CNC machine may be equipped with multiple tools, that aid in achieving accuracy but that does not mean the 3D printing is not effective in medical device development.
+The two technologies are crucial in medical prototypes, the CNC machine may be equipped with multiple tools, that aid in achieving accuracy but that does not mean 3D printing is not effective in medical device development.

 6. The Use of Casting Process in Medical Device Prototyping